Welcome to Tajikistan

 Another highlight of Tajikistan is to go trekking in the Fann mountains, passing by beautiful mountain lakes, one of which is named after Alexander the Great, who once reached this point.
 The Tajik national language is of Persian origins and Tajiks are very proud of their rich Persian literary heritage.

 Recently Tajikistan introduced an electronic visa regime for most countries, which makes it very convenient and easy to order a visa and GBAO permit online.
-For adventure travelers who love mountains, wilderness and homestays with locals, Tajikistan is the place to go – by foot, Jeep or a combination of both.
+For adventure travelers who love mountains, wilderness and homestays with locals, Tajikistan is the place to go – by foot, Jeep or a combination of both and here is our pick of top places to see in Tajikistan.